To join the conversation on the air, call our toll-free number 1-800-423-8255 during a live broadcast.

 1) Please turn off your radio: Having a radio on the background creates an echo due to the slight delay in broadcast times.
 Please turn off your radio and listen to the program on your phone's handset.

 2) No Speakerphone: The best sound comes from using a land line telephone.
 Please use one if it is available.
 But whether it is a cell phone or land line, please don't put us on speakerphone.

 3) When you get on the air: Please don't say things like "Good morning," since we air at different times all around the country.
-Stick with "Hi, Tom."
+Stick with "Hello."
 First names are fine with us!

 Information on how to request a CD of a program that aired on On Point can be found here.
 We don't produce transcripts, as the cost remains prohibitively expensive for 10 hours of programming a week.

 For general comments, questions, and/or suggestions about On Point, you may:

 Information about airing On Point on your station can be found here.